Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 Maven is very similar to npm in a lot of ways.
 It is one of the popular project build and dependency managers for Java.
-Similarly to npm, it allows you to import plugins (lets you run programs outside of your own program) to format code and adjust how your project is built.
+Similarly to npm, it allows you to import plugins (lets you use outside code to setup and run your own program) to format code and adjust how your project is built.
 It also allows you to create these sort-of sub-projects, which provide modularity and flexibility within your code.